xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 action.
 In fact, at the extreme you don't emit anything  at all, until  you  absolutely  have to.
 To accomplish this, the actions associated with the parsing routines  typically  don't  just emit code.
-Sometimes  they  do,  but  often  they  simply  return in- formation back to the caller.
+Sometimes  they  do,  but  often  they  simply  return information back to the caller.
 Armed with  such  information, the caller can then make a better choice of what to do.

 For example, given the statement